 Visit These Neighborhoods to See Our Favorite Doors Open Locations

-For the first time ever get behind-the-scenes access to over 100 iconic Minneapolis buildings and businesses.
-On May 16-17, 2020 from 10am - 5pm take a sneak peek inside the places that make-up the city of Minneapolis.
+Get behind-the-scenes access to over 100 iconic Minneapolis buildings and businesses.
+On September 12-13, 2020 from 10am - 5pm take a sneak peek inside the places that make-up the city of Minneapolis.

 Doors Open Minneapolis is your chance to explore the buildings that tell our city’s story.
 From theaters to business hubs, sacred spaces to private clubs, sports complexes to engineering wonders, historical gems to not-even-open-yet buildings, Doors Open Minneapolis will give you a FREE behind-the-scenes look at 115 exciting venues.
 Caretakers at these sites will be providing unique experiences that illustrate why these venues, and the people and businesses that work in them, are such marvels.
 You don’t need to pre-register.
 Just show up at your choice of venues and enjoy the experience.
 This is a unique opportunity to tour the city in way you’ve never seen it before.